pojome/activity-log/readme.txt

 == Changelog ==

 = 2.0.5 =
-* New! register `aal_init_caps` filter.
+* New!
+Register `aal_init_caps` filter.
+* Tweak!
+Change all methods to non-static.
+* Tweak!
+Some improved coding standards and PHPDoc.

 = 2.0.4 =
-* Tweak! don't allowed to access in direct files.
+* Tweak!
+Don't allowed to access in direct files.
 * New!
 Added translate: Danish (da_DK) - Thanks to [Morten Dalgaard Johansen](http://www.iosoftgame.com/)

 = 2.0.3 =
-* New! record when widgets change orders.
+* New!
+Record when widgets change orders.

 = 2.0.2 =
 * New!
 Save more Options: